 Lantus insulin is available in pre-filled devices known as SoloSTAR Pens.
 It is also sold in a vial to be administered with a syringe.
 Lantus should NOT be used in infusion pumps as it could cause severe hypoglycemia.

 When injecting Lantus, be sure to inject under the skin in a fatty area, such as the abdomen, thigh, or triceps (back of the arm).
 Insulin should not be injected into arteries, veins, or muscles.

-Some experts recommend that you rotate your injection sites to avoid causing tissue damage by repeatedly injecting at the same site.
+Some experts recommend rotating your injection sites to avoid causing tissue damage by repeatedly injecting at the same site.

-Others recommend rotating sites within the chosen injection area, but NOT rotating sites because insulin is absorbed at different rates in each of the three areas:
+Others recommend rotating sites within the chosen injection area, but NOT rotating sites because insulin is absorbed in different rates in each of the three areas:

 - Upper arms.

 Talk to your doctor and follow their guidance regarding rotary injection sites.